miatrinity/canny-code-blog/src/_posts/2023-06-04-rails-saas-conf-wrapup.md

 Rails is not only not dead - It's taking Europe (an the world) by storm.

-I'm buckled up and ready for this thrill ride.
+I'm buckled up and ready for this bullet train ride.

 You coming?